 A randomized, controlled study in 2013 analyzed the effects of red light therapy on 136 people.
 Those who were in the red light therapy group were between 27 and 79 years old and received red light therapy twice a week for 15 weeks.
 Along with the initial trial results, there was also a long-term follow up which analyzed continued red light treatment.
 The results were very positive:

-Red Light Increases Collagen Density: Volunteers who received red light therapy treatment saw big increases in their collagen density counts compared to the control group, which saw no significant changes.
+Red Light Increases Collagen Density: Volunteers who received red light therapy treatment saw significant increases in their collagen density counts compared to the control group, which saw no significant changes.

 Red Light Reduces Wrinkles and Improves Complexion: Those treated with red light therapy saw significantly improved skin complexion including visible reduction in wrinkles, fine lines, and signs of aging.